-It is funny that last year, we never thought that we would come to a place where we will be talking about face masks and now, it is only a few days till the month of May when face masks will be made compulsory in Lagos as well as in some other states but will face masks really protect us from the Covid-19 virus?
+It is only a few days till the month of May when face masks will be made compulsory in Lagos and some other states but will face masks really protect us from the Covid-19 virus?

 According to the World Health Organization (WHO), face masks are intended for individuals in the community, public health and infection prevention and control (IPC) professionals, health care managers, health care workers (HCWs), and community health workers.

 Face masks contain filters that help trap dust particles, germs, and microorganisms before they come in contact with your face or nose which is a fertile breeding ground for the Covid-19 virus.
 If face masks are worn right, they can protect us from contamination to a very large extent, only if they are handled and worn rightly.